This project is from 2016.

 - The syringe gun is equipped with Dr. Simi’s set.
 This outfit is based on Farmacias Similares’ (popular drugstore) mascot.
 The founder ran for presidency (taken as a joke mostly) in 2006.

 - Frida Kahlo (1907 – 1954) is one of Mexico’s most popular artist.
 In the game Pedro equips the gotcha gun and throws paint buckets when using this outfit set.

 The Alebrijes are enemies in the game and El Mariachi is the boss.
-He was pretty rushed since we didn’t have time to make an actual boss fight, but we managed to get to at least make an appearance in the game last minute.
-Catrina was modeled and rigged but didn’t make it to the game.
+He was pretty rushed since we didn’t have time to make an actual boss fight, but we managed to get to have him at least make an appearance in the game.
+Catrina was modeled and rigged but didn’t make it into the game.

 This is a scene were El Mariachi is getting the poor innocent Alebrijes drunk to continue the Day of the Dead party without letting Catrina stop him.